 In a nutshell, the likeness or correlation among the data points may differ based on the end goals for a given dataset.

-Clustering is one of the most frequently utilised forms of unsupervised learning, and we have 100’s of algorithms to categorise the data.
+Clustering is one of the most frequently utilized forms of unsupervised learning, and we have 100’s of algorithms to categorize the data.
 But few of them are very popular and are used by most data-driven companies and startups.
 So let’s have a look at them in detail.

 - Connectivity Models: This can also be called “Hierarchical Clustering.”
 The endpoint of the algorithm is a bunch of groups, where each bunch is distinct from one another.
 The items inside each group are correlated to another.
 So if they have the same patterns, they will fall under one group.